thomasjbradley/micromodel/README.md

 ### ☛ all( [ string|array *$order* = null [, array *$where* = array() ]] )

-Get all the results from the table, optionally sorting them.
+Get a bunch of results from the table, optionally sorting them.
+Without any arguments `all()` will return every entry in the database.
 *Will return an array of the model objects.*

 - `$order` — the field names & direction for the order clause.
-- `$where` — arrays of WHERE clause conditions, following this format: `array('field', 'comparison', 'value')`
+- `$where` — arrays of WHERE clause conditions, following this format: `array('field', 'comparison', 'value')`.

 **@return** — an array of objects, each object is an instance of your model.